clauseHQ/demo-clause-ibm-perishable-goods/README.md

 1. Application receives a shipment request
 2. A transaction is submitted to IBM Blockchain Platform
-3. The Hyperledger Composer based business network running on IBM Blockchain Platform updates the state of assets
-2. A call is issued to Clause to trigger execution of a smart legal contract
+3. A call is issued to Clause to trigger execution of a smart legal contract
-3. The smart legal contract is executed and assuming verifications pass; then a payment is subsequently calculated
+4. The smart legal contract is executed and assuming verifications pass; then a payment is subsequently calculated
-4. Assets on the blockchain are updated: blocks are written to the network and the world state is updated
+5. Assets on the blockchain are updated: blocks are written to the network and the world state is updated

 ## Included Components
 * [Hyperledger Composer v0.19.4](https://hyperledger.github.io/composer/latest/) Hyperledger Composer is an extensive, open development toolset and framework to make developing blockchain applications easier